robbintt/outlines/praxes/budget-building-101.md

 If something is a high percent of my income, I try to bring it down.
 There are different strategies for everything, it usually just comes down to two things:

 1. **Adjust your habits**
-    - Eating a $12 lunch out every day costs $4392 per year - pack your lunch - or quit... just kidding
+    - Eating a $12 lunch at work every day costs $3120 per year - pack your lunch - or quit... just kidding
     - Find more things like this, especially daily or weekly habits that cost you.
 1. **Shop Around**
     - Stop buying books and games and instead make a list of what you already have, read the top priority on that